-giving the civilians a stop warning when they came close to a security check-post or under other similar circumstances where the security forces deemed them a threat based upon prevailing conditions.
+Civilian victims reportedly mistaken for Anti-Government Elements by Afghan national security forces accounted for an additional 38 civilian casualties, including 23 civilians killed and 15 injured during 26 incidents.
+These incidents involved Afghan national security forces firing at the victims without first giving the civilians a stop warning when they came close to a security check-post or under other similar circumstances where the security forces deemed them a threat based upon prevailing conditions.
 For example, on 16 November, Afghan National Army soldiers shot and seriously wounded a 50 year-year old man working in his garden in Mizan district of Zabul province after Taliban fired at the soldiers from a nearby location earlier in the day.
 The victim lost his life on the way to the district health facility.
 On 16 August, in Shah Joy district of Zabul province, Afghan National Police shot a civilian while he looted a police checkpoint guard tower recently abandoned after armed clashes with Taliban, seriously injuring the man.
 Afghan national security forces did not acknowledge either victim as a civilian.

 UNAMA emphasizes that extrajudicial killings of civilians by any party to the conflict are explicitly prohibited by Common Article 3 at any time and any place.
-It also reiterates that under international human rights law, States must investigate the use of lethal force by their agents, particularly those involved in law enforcement, as well as those arising during armed conflict.246 The Government bears the responsibility to initiate such investigations when they become aware of credible allegations, and to ensure that such investigations lead to accountability where necessary.
-Requirements - at any level - that victims and family members must first submit written complaints are contrary to both international human rights law and Afghan law.247
+It also reiterates that under international human rights law, States must investigate the use of lethal force by their agents, particularly those involved in law enforcement, as well as those arising during armed conflict.246 The Government bears the responsibility to initiate such investigations when they become aware of credible allegations, and to ensure that such investigations lead to accountability, where necessary.
+Claims of requirements - at any level - that victims and family members must first submit written complaints are contrary to both international human rights law and Afghan law.247